CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ```

-Now that our function contains a return statement we can re-run our script to check the output.
+Now that our function contains a `return` statement we can re-run our script to check the output.

 ### Calling with different arguments

+Now we have a function declaration we can check if our function works for any number.
+We can call `convertToPercentage` with different arguments and check the outputs we get each time.

 ```js
 console.log(convertToPercentage(0.5));
 console.log(convertToPercentage(0.3));
 ```

-Now we have a function declaration we can check if our function works for any number.
-If we call the function with different arguments, we should get different corresponding outputs each time.
-So we can call our function several times:
+In our console we get the following logs:

 ```bash
 50%
 50%
 ```

 When we execute the code we expect to see `"50%"` and `"23%"`.
 However, at the moment, our console output isn’t quite the same.
 See the diagram below: